Shoperti/Uploader/README.md

 ## Configuration

-Out of the box you can configure it through the .env file using these settings:
+You can configure it through the .env file using these settings:

 ```
 UPLOADER_FILES_DISK=s3